odan/prisma/docs/readme.md

 ### Types and enums

-Don't use strings or hardly coded codes as values.
-Instead use public class constants as values.
+Don't use strings or fix integer codes as values.
+Instead use public class constants.

 ## Security